erikaguti/Computing-Final/README.md

 test.ipynb is where we run the model.

 To start contributing clone our repo and contact us to set up your configuration file.

+If you add new functions to the spotify.py or make a new feature (by making a new feature file) please add a unit test to the associated unit test files.